deep-learning-for-humans/spam-slaya/README.md

 ## Questions

-- Are we sending email after background job has processed?
 - Once a background job is scheduled, the page that the user is redirected to, needs no authentication.
 This greatly simplifies our flow because even if the OAuth token has expired, we will not need to login again or do anything of